JeremyKulcsarDS/JeremyKulcsarDS/README.md

 ### Freelance projects
 - Data Engineering and Visualisation for a financial information company (France)
 - Data center and OS version management for a Hong Kong governmental institution (Hong Kong)

+### Education
+- Bachelor's Degree of Applied Physics from Paris-Saclay University
+- Master's Degree in Computer Science from Ecole Centrale Paris
+- Master's Degree in Business Management from ESSEC Business School
+- MOOCs from MITx and other platforms on financial mathematics and algorithmic trading